The Mind Reading Mirage: Common Mistakes in Understanding Others

 This pattern reflects poor interoceptive awareness — difficulty distinguishing between your internal emotional state and external social reality.
 The insula, which processes both internal bodily signals and social emotions, can misattribute your own anxiety, insecurity, or mood to the social situation itself.

 Research by Barrett and colleagues shows that people with high emotional granularity — the ability to distinguish between different emotional states — are significantly less likely to engage in emotional reasoning.
 They can recognize when their anxiety is creating false social narratives rather than reflecting genuine social threats.
+More recent findings (Satpute, 2021) further demonstrate that targeted interoceptive training can measurably reduce emotional reasoning errors within weeks.

-For example, if you’re feeling insecure about your job performance, that insecurity might make you interpret your boss’s neutral expression during a meeting as disapproval or disappointment.
+For example, if you are feeling insecure about your job performance, that insecurity might make you interpret your boss’s neutral expression during a meeting as disapproval or disappointment.
 The feeling of insecurity becomes “evidence” that your boss is unhappy with your work, even though her expression might simply reflect concentration or fatigue.

-The Real-Time Neuroplasticity™ approach addresses this by training clients to recognize the difference between internal emotional states and external social reality.
+The Real-Time Neuroplasticity™ approach addresses this by training individuals to recognize the difference between internal emotional states and external social reality.
 We practice identifying when feelings are generating interpretations rather than responding to actual social cues.

 4. Catastrophic Prediction: From Observation to Disaster